Indicia-Team/support_files/Elasticsearch/docs/occurrences-document-structure.md

 -----|-----
 **Data type**|string
 **Warehouse field**|derived from `occurrences.sensitivity_precision`
-**Description**|Where the index contains 2 copies of sensitive records, identifies which copy of the record this document relates to.
+**Description**|Where the index contains 2 copies of sensitive or private records, identifies which copy of the record this document relates to.
 F = full precision, B = blurred.
 Default index aliases should filter out documents where sensitivity\_blur = F.

 `metadata.sensitivity_precision`||
 -----|-----